As an apartment-style property, it doesn't offer all of the same services as a hotel

 20- to 25-minute drive to Logan International Airport

-Customers Who Viewed Residence Inn Boston Cambridge Also Viewed
+Customers Who Viewed Residence Inn by Marriott Boston Cambridge Also Viewed